no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Exploitable:** Limited — although the call is undefined, in practice the compiler will generate a call instruction with a fixed calling convention.
 The tainted value may corrupt stack arguments or registers, but within eBPF’s restricted environment the damage is confined and cannot be steered toward arbitrary memory writes.
 It primarily results in unpredictable logic, not exploitable memory corruption.

+No extra tests due to unknown other possible callings.

 *Signed-by: Giorgio Fardo*

 ### [5.40 taintformatio]: Tainted format string usage in eBPF helpers

 Calls to the `sprintf` function that can result in writes outside the bounds of the destinzation array shall be diagnosed when any of its variadic arguments are tainted.

 In this case we use the helper `bpf_snprintf`, on the other hand `bpf_trace_printk` cannot be exploited as the arguments are restricted.
+So no extra tests needed.

 **Implementation Details:**
 - A helper function `taintedBufPrint()` reads attacker-controlled values directly from the TCP header:
   - `tainted_value = hdr->tcp->seq;`